J-Mango-19/MLP-Efficiency/README.md

 ### Matrix Multiplication Algorithm
-Further improvements proved challenging, since conventional efficient matrix multiplication techniques (Strassen's algorithm, matrix blocking, matrix transposition) failed to outperform the original `for` loops on the unevenly shaped input matrix.
+Further improvements proved challenging, since conventional efficient matrix multiplication techniques (Strassen's algorithm, matrix blocking, matrix transposition) failed to outperform the original `for` loops.
+This is likely because the largest matrix multiplications are oddly shaped: (eg, (30, 785)x(785, 42000)).

 ### Reduction & Parallelization of Instructions
 Implementing SIMD instructions and efficient pointer arithmetic dramatically improved performance, but only when compiled without optimization flags.
-Inspection of the base and optimized matrix multiplication function machine code confirmed that these optimizations are automatically enabled when compiling with the
+Inspection of the base and optimized matrix multiplication function assembly code confirmed that these optimizations are automatically enabled when compiling with the
--O3 flag.
+-Ofast flag.
 The following observations are based on programs compiled without an optimization flag.

 Utilizing pointer arithmetic and loop hoisting in place of the standard array indexing used in the base implementation dramatically reduces the number of operations necessary to access matrix elements.
 Array indexing operations are small, but streamlining them is still valuable because the instructions in the innermost `for` loop